ksnip/ksnip/README.md

 1. Snipping Area with transparent background doesn't work when Compositor is disabled, freeze background is used in that case.

 ### MacOs
 1. Snipping Area with transparent background doesn't work, freeze background is always used.
+Issue [#151](https://github.com/DamirPorobic/ksnip/issues/151)
 2. Second activation of snipping area doesn't get focus, you need to switch to the right side in order to see the snipping area.
+Issue [#152](https://github.com/DamirPorobic/ksnip/issues/152)
 3. Mouse Cursor is always captured.
+Issue [#153](https://github.com/DamirPorobic/ksnip/issues/153)

 # Bug report
 Please report any bugs or feature requests related to the annotation editor on the [kImageAnnotator](https://github.com/DamirPorobic/kImageAnnotator/issues) github page under the issue section.